NEET Syllabus 2025 (Out): Get Subject-wise Syllabus Details Here

 NEET Syllabus 2025

-NEET 2025 Syllabus will be prescribed by the National Medical Commission.
+NEET 2025 Syllabus has been prescribed by the National Medical Commission.
 The syllabus is going to be based on Class 11th & Class 12th subjects, chapters & topics.

 Knowing the syllabus & exam pattern is the first step in any preparation.
 Check NEET exam pattern